| UserVoice | #1 Productboard | #2 ProductLift | |

 | Custom CSS |

-For comparison, ProductLift costs $14/month flat with unlimited users—that's $168/year vs UserVoice's ~$21,000/year.
+For comparison, ProductLift costs from $19/month with unlimited end-users.
+That's $228/year vs UserVoice's ~$21,000/year.
+See pricing.

-Alternatives with true free options:
+Alternatives with true self-serve free options:

-Despite premium pricing, UserVoice lacks:
+Despite $16,000+/year pricing, UserVoice is missing:

-For startups, the best UserVoice alternatives are:
+For startups, the top UserVoice alternatives are:

-All offer self-serve signup—no sales calls required.
+All offer self-serve signup.
+No sales calls required.
+Start collecting feedback today, not next month.

 No. UserVoice has no free plan and no self-serve option.
-The minimum is $699/month after going through their sales process.
+The minimum is $1,333/month ($16,000/year) after completing the sales process.

 | Feature | UserVoice | Productboard |